jeanfortheweb/memento/README.md

 ## Documentation

 You can find the memento documentation at [memento.js.org](http://memento.js.org).
-Currently, this documentation is incomplete but already covers some fundamentals of memento.
-In the meantime, don't forget to checkout our example for more information.
+Currently, it's incomplete but already covers some fundamentals of memento.
+In the meantime, don't forget to checkout our examples for more information.

 ## Examples